caninetools/canine.tools/terms.md

 * No extreme gore or hate speech allowed.

 ### Network Rules
 * Do not disrupt canine.tools services with malicious intent.
+This includes mass requests to any of our services.
 * No mass scraping or bots.